jenniferlieu/project-lomo-in-person-gaming-app/README.md

     ```
 7. Go to [http://localhost](http://localhost) in your browser to make sure that you can see the laravel welcome screen, and you're set!
    1. **PROBLEM:** If you see a 500 server error and no detailed explanation of the error, then you forgot to copy the env file
-   2. **PROBLEM:** If you get a permissions error for the storage folder and the storage/logs/laravel.log file.
+   2. **PROBLEM:** If you get permission errors for the storage folder and the storage/logs/laravel.log file.
 Run the commands below one line at a time, in order:
         ```bash
         # enter the docker container command line as the root user
         ./vendor/bin/sail root-shell